stefanedwards/breeding-game/README.md

 Mendelian inheritance of realistic chromosomes.

+**NB!** The breeding games were developed using AlphaSimR v. **0.3.1**.
+The most likely commit for this version is `3d8ea94` from [2017-09-13](https://bitbucket.org/hickeyjohnteam/alphasimr/commits/3d8ea94461e4a297a383bb666dcaebc668d34006).
+Later versions of AlphaSimR might not be backward-compatible with these apps.

 ## Compare Selection

 Breed your cattle heard for 15 generations using on of several choices for selection: